mohalkarushikesh/TextWiz/README.md

 model = GPT2LMHeadModel.from_pretrained("fine_tuned_model")
 tokenizer = GPT2Tokenizer.from_pretrained("fine_tuned_model")
 ```
-`loss_type=None` was set in the config but it is unrecognised.Using the default loss: `ForCausalLMLoss`.

-The message indicates that the configuration contains an unrecognized `loss_type` value, and the model is defaulting to `ForCausalLMLoss`.
-This is a common loss function used for causal language modeling tasks, such as with GPT-2.

-Since `ForCausalLMLoss` is the appropriate loss function for this type of model, there's no action required unless you specifically want to use a different loss function.
-The default behavior is fine for most cases.

-If you need any further assistance or have more questions, feel free to ask!
-I'm here to help.

 ### 9. Putting it All Together
 You can combine all these steps into a simple script that generates text based on user input.
 Here's an example of a basic loop that will keep generating responses based on user input: